sass/sass/doc-src/SASS_CHANGELOG.md

   since that's what the docs have said forever.
   Similarly, support `--line-numbers` as a command-line option.

+* Add a `--unix-newlines` flag to all executables for outputting Unix-style newlines on Windows.

 ## [2.2.17](http://github.com/nex3/haml/commit/2.2.16)

 * When the {file:SASS_REFERENCE.md#full_exception-option `:full_exception` option}